pavedroad-io/pavedroad/repo-templates/oss-default/INSTALL.md

 git submodule sync && git submodule update --init --recursive
 ```

-You can then build the Crossplane binaries and all container images for the host platform by simply running the command below.
+You can then build the {{org}} binaries and all container images for the host platform by simply running the command below.
 Building in parallel with the `-j` option is recommended.

 ```
 make -j4